Showing posts with label Dominican Desserts. Show all posts

 sweet cream beans

-The habichuelas con dulce, also known as sweet cream of beans or sweet beans, stands as a quintessential Dominican dessert.
+The habichuelas con dulce, also known as sweet cream of beans or sweet beans, is a quintessential Dominican dessert.
 It's a tradition to prepare it during Lent, particularly Holy Week, in Dominican households.

 Each family imbues their sweet beans with a unique touch, and I strive to recreate the flavor of my mother's version by incorporating freshly ground nutmeg and ginger.
 While some opt for canned beans, evaporated, and condensed milk, I prefer the traditional approach, using whole milk and beans, reminiscent of our grandmothers' recipes, for an unparalleled taste experience.
-This dish is not only delicious and unique but also a symbol of Dominican culinary heritage.
+This dish is delicious and unique and a symbol of Dominican culinary heritage.

 Sweet crackers used for this recipe.